nest/nest-simulator/doc/userdoc/tutorials/pynest_tutorial/part_1_neurons_and_simple_neural_networks.rst

     spikerecorder = nest.Create("spike_recorder")

-A short note on naming: here we have called the neuron ``neuron``, the multimeter ``multimeter`` and so on.
+A short note on naming: here we have called the neuron ``neuron``, the multimeter :hxt_ref:`multimeter` and so on.
 Of course, you can assign your created nodes to any variable names you like, but the script is easier to read if you choose names that reflect the concepts in your simulation.